tom-henderson/tom-henderson.github.io/_posts/2016-07-30-edgerouter-azure-vpn.md

 If you need to add additional VPNs - perhaps to a second subscription - set up the Azure side, and create a new site-to-site-peer on the EdgeRouter.
 You can reuse the same esp-group and ike-group.

-After saving the configuration you should be able to see the active connection in the EdgeRouter CLI with `show vpn ipsec status', which should return something like:
+After saving the configuration you should be able to see the active connection in the EdgeRouter CLI with `show vpn ipsec status`, which should return something like:

 {% highlight bash %}
 IPSec Process Running PID: 1703